 The hundreds of records comprising the collection consist of correspondences and texts, photographs, audiovisual materials, artwork, and documents.
 The bulk of the material range from 1997, when Nitaya Ueareeworakul and Varsha Nair organised the first exhibition, through 2008, the date of the residency programme.
 In particular, the thousands of photographs trace the participation of an international roster of artists, including Arahmaiani, Amanda Heng, Tari Ito, Sanja Iveković, Mella Jaarsma, Sriwan Janehuttakarnkit, Pinaree Sanpitak, Tejal Shah, Phaptawan Suwannakudt, wen yau, Shimada Yoshiko, and Yin Xiuzhen.
 These are complemented by a selection of press clippings mostly from around 1997 to 2001, video documentation, and artwork and objects relating to Womanifesto.
 In addition, there are some administrative papers and a cache of materials relating to a retrospective exhibition from 2019.

 The archive was assembled over the years by Nitaya Ueareeworkaul and Varsha Nair, supplemented by an additional large cache of photographs and other documents supplied by Phaptawan Suwannakudt in 2020.
 The archive was digitised and prepared for access by John Tain, Ali Wong, and Garfield Chow in the Research team, and reviewed and approved by Elaine Lin and Gabrielle Chan in Collections.
 Intern Lora Fong provided assistance.
-The online archive project was made possible through the generous support of the Women in Art History Fund: Jonathan Cheung, Geoffrey Chuang, Luke Fehon, Shirazeh Houshiary / Lisson Gallery, Margie Lau, Dee Poon, and Claudine Ying.
+The online archive project was made possible through the generous support of the Women in Art History Fund: Jonathan Cheung, Geoffrey Chuang, Luke Fehon, Shirazeh Houshiary / Lisson Gallery, Margie Lau, Dee Poon, Ed Tang, and Claudine Ying.